BetProtocol Hits Market Capitalization of $1.23 Million (BEPRO)

 Buying and Selling BetProtocol

-It is usually not presently possible to purchase alternative cryptocurrencies such as BetProtocol directly using US dollars.
-Investors seeking to acquire BetProtocol should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Changelly or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase BetProtocol using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as BetProtocol directly using U.S. dollars.
+Investors seeking to trade BetProtocol should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase BetProtocol using one of the aforementioned exchanges.

 Receive News & Updates for BetProtocol Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for BetProtocol and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.